basho/riak_crdt_cookbook/counters/README.md

 ## Loading some Example Data

-For this next step, you'll need Ruby 2.0.0 installed, as well as the "bundler" rubygem.
+For this next step, you'll need Ruby (any version after 1.9.2) installed, as well as the "bundler" rubygem.

 [Bryce Kerley](https://twitter.com/BonzoESC) has kindly provided some data from the Miami user group's site google analytics.
 Per-day page-view stats are in the "Dataset" directory in csv files, so we'll use those to load our data into some Riak counters.